Testing collapse models with Bose-Einstein-Condensate interferometry: Two-mode description of CSL

-Here, $|\psi_{a,b}\rangle$ denote the single-particle wave functions of the two modes, $\boldsymbol{\mathsf{r}}$ the respective position operator, and $W_{jk} (\mathbf{q}) = W_{kj}^{*} (-\mathbf{q})$ the overlap matrix elements of the momentum displacement operator.
-Note that the $\mathsf{J}_y$-term vanishes for bound states with real-valued wave functions.
-The terms that we have omitted here would describe incoherent hopping of atoms between the condensate and other undetected modes, which causes atom loss.
-Formally, we can account for this CSL-induced heating effect in the data analysis of an experiment by introducing conditional outcome probabilities, given that the detected $N$ atoms have remained in the condensate at all times.
+Here, $|\psi_{a,b}\rangle$ denote the single-particle wave functions associated with the two modes, $\boldsymbol{\mathsf{r}}$ the respective position operator, and $W_{jk} (\mathbf{q}) = W_{kj}^{*} (-\mathbf{q})$ the matrix elements of the momentum displacement operator.
+The $\mathsf{J}_z$-term will cause incoherent phase flips and thus be responsible for CSL-induced dephasing, while the $\mathsf{J}_x$-term causes atoms to hop between the two modes and thereby induces diffusion.
+The $\mathsf{J}_y$-term vanishes for bound states with real-valued wave functions and will therefore be ignored.

+The terms omitted in \eqref{eq:TwoModeLindbladOp} would describe incoherent hopping of atoms between the condensate and other undetected modes, which causes atom loss.
+Formally, we can account for this CSL-induced depletion effect in the data analysis of an experiment by introducing conditional outcome probabilities, given that the detected $N$ atoms have remained in the condensate at all times.
 This way, the CSL bounds would not depend on the additional classical observation of depletion \cite{schrinski2019macroscopicity}.
 Moreover, since particles lost from the condensate (or, less likely, regained ones) will always increase the phase uncertainty $\sigma_\varphi$, our omission of the depletion effect only underestimates the influence of CSL.
-Additionally, we will ignore the $z$-coordinate as the condensate is elongated in this direction and integrated out upon readout \cite{Schmiedmayer2013,Schmiedmayer2014}.